-While in most countries you get an entry stamp or a visa in your passport upon arrival, in the island of Palau visitors have to sign a pledge compromising in protecting the environment.
+While in most countries you get an entry stamp or a visa in your passport upon arrival, Visitors of the island of Palau visitors have to sign a pledge compromising in protecting the environment.

-I was on my way to Palau and minutes before landing, the airline crew screened an inflight video about the country´s immigration policies.
+I was on my way to Palau and the famous Jellyfish Lake.
+Minutes before landing, the airline crew screened an inflight video about the country´s immigration policies and the Palau Pledge.
 In this short film, an animated giant monster arrived in Palau and damaged the biodiversity of the country.
 He didn´t do it in purpose, but simply didn´t realize it until local children came and explained the impact he can have on their country.

 This is an analogy of what you and I do when we travel, as we unintentionally cause some damage to the environments we visit.

 This video is shown on every single flight into Palau and introduces the Palau pledge: an agreement stamped in the passport, which each visitor has to sign and is made to ensure a traveler protects the landscapes of Palau.